Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Local Index Formula in Conformal Geometry

 The relevance of using a $G$-invariant metric $g\in \sC$ stems from the observation that in this case $\phi_{*}g=g$ for all $\phi\in G$, and so, for every $\phi\in G$, the conformal factor $k_{\phi}$ is always the constant function $1$.
 This implies that, for any $\phi\in G$, the unitary operator $U_{\phi}$ agrees with the pushforward by $\phi$.
 This also implies that the automorphism $\sigma_{g}$ given by~(\ref{eq:TwistedST.automorphism-conformal-DiracST}) is trivial, so that the conformal Dirac spectral triple $(C^{\infty}(M)\rtimes G, L^{2}_{g}(M,\sS), \,\sD_{g})_{\sigma_{g}}$ is actually an \emph{ordinary} spectral triple.
 Therefore, we arrive at the following statement.

-\begin{proposition} The conformal Connes-Chern character $\bCh(\sC)$ agrees with the ordinary Connes-Chern character of the equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G,L^{2}_{g}(M,\sS),\sD_{g})$ associated to any $G$-invariant metric $g$ in the conformal class $\sC$. \end{proposition}
+\begin{proposition} The conformal Connes-Chern character $\bCh(\sC)$ agrees with the ordinary Connes-Chern character of the equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G,L^{2}_{g}(M,\sS),\sD_{g})$ associated with any $G$-invariant metric $g$ in the conformal class $\sC$. \end{proposition}

-We postpone the computation of the Connes-Chern character of an equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G,L^{2}_{g}(M,\sS),\sD_{g})$ associated to any $G$-invariant metric $g\in\sC$ to the sequel~\cite{PW:Part2} (which we shall refer to as Part~II).
-In order to use the results of Part~II a bit of notation need to be introduced.
+The computation of the Connes-Chern character of an equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G,L^{2}_{g}(M,\sS),\sD_{g})$ associated with any $G$-invariant metric $g\in\sC$ is carried out in~\cite{PW:JNCG16}.
+In order to present the results of~\cite{PW:JNCG16} we need to introduce some notation.

+In what follows we let $g$ be a $G$-invariant metric in the conformal class $\sC$.
+Given $\phi \in G$ we denote by $M^{\phi}$ its fixed-point set.
+As $\phi$ preserves the orientation and the metric $g$, we have the following disjoint-union decomposition,